MinecraftForge/Documentation/docs/items/globallootmodifiers.md

 You will need 4 things:
 1. Create a `global_loot_modifiers.json`.

     This will tell Forge about your modifiers and works similar to [tags].

 2. A serialized json representing your modifier.

     This will contain all of the data about your modification and allows data packs to tweak your effect.

 3. A class that extends `IGlobalLootModifier`.

     The operational code that makes your modifier work.
 Most modders can extend `LootModifier` as it supplies base functionality.

 4. Finally, a class that extends `GlobalLootModifierSerializer` for your operational class.

     This is [registered] as any other `IForgeRegistryEntry`.

 The `global_loot_modifiers.json`
 -------------------------------

 The `global_loot_modifiers.json` represents all loot modifiers to be loaded into the game.
-This file must be placed within `data/forge/loot_modifiers/global_loot_modifiers.json`.
+This file **MUST** be placed within `data/forge/loot_modifiers/global_loot_modifiers.json`.

+!!! important

+    `global_loot_modifiers.json` will only be read in the `forge` namespace.
+The file will be neglected if it is under the mod's namespace.

 `entries` is an *ordered list* of the modifiers that will be loaded.
-This means that any modifier that not listed will not be loaded, and the ones listed are their written order.
 The [ResourceLocation][resloc]s specified points to their associated entry within `data/<namespace>/loot_modifiers/<path>.json`.
 This is primarily relevant to data pack makers for resolving conflicts between modifiers from separate mods.

-`replace` causes the cache of modifiers to be cleared fully when this asset loads (mods are loaded in an order that may be specified by a data pack).
-For modders, you will want to use `false`.
-Data pack makers may want to specify their overrides with `true`.
+`replace`, when `true`, changes the behavior from appending loot modifiers to the global list to replacing the global list entries entirely.
+Modders will want to use `false` for compatibility with other mod implementations.
+Datapack makers may want to specify their overrides with `true`.

 ```json5
 {